ico1036/ico1036/README.md

 Hello, 👋 my name is JiWoong Kim(JKim).
-I'm a PhD student and Technical Research Personnel in Kyungpook national university.
+I'm a PhD student and Technical Research Personnel at Kyungpook national university.
 My major is Particle physics.
-I'm researching the precise measurement of the Standard Model that explains the universe using the big data from collider experiment in [CERN](https://home.cern/).
-I have been studying data science and computer science since 2017 to apply those skills to my research.
-My major programming language is **Python** (sub: C++) and I'm familiar with **Linux OS**.
-Currently, I'm interested in data science, especially in Finance (Quantative investing) and Business.
-I will prepare the new career path to these fields after the graduation(2023).
+I'm researching the precise measurement of the Standard Model that explains the universe using the big data from the collider experiment at [CERN](https://home.cern/).
+I have been studying data science since 2017 to apply those skills to my research.
+My major programming language is Python (sub: C++) and I'm familiar with Linux OS.
+Currently, I'm interested in data science, especially in Finance (Quantitative investing) and Business.
+I will prepare for a new career path in these fields after graduation (2024).

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ico1036)](https://github.com/anuraghazra/github-readme-stats)